Article

 Total~480~442-38

-In 2026 the ports and ferries transaction landscape is expected to remain strong, including both brownfield (in particular in North America and Europe) and greenfield (especially in LATAM and Africa) assets.
+In 2026, the ports and ferries transaction landscape is expected to remain strong, including both brownfield (in particular in North America and Europe) and greenfield (especially in LATAM and Africa) assets.
 The complexity and resilience of the sector will drive appetite for different types of assets, with opportunities in container terminal transactions to cater evolving patterns of international trade, in the bulk and break bulk sector, in particular in relation to energy and industrial good supply chains, as well as in the touristic and passenger sector (cruises, marinas and ferries).
 A robust relationship between the public and the private sectors will be central.
-The exact shape of this relationship will differ across the sector but will need clear allocation of responsibilities to meet mutual ambitions of parties and ensure success of the deals.
+The exact shape of this relationship will differ across the sector, but it will need a clear allocation of responsibilities to meet the mutual ambitions of the parties and ensure the success of the deals.

 In 2026, the airport investment landscape is expected to accelerate, driven by privatisation programs and strong private equity interest.
 Regions like India are advancing with their new wave of privatisations, while Europe continues to have a high activity of equity and debt transactions of already privatised airports.
 In the U.S., public-private partnership (P3) models remain a focal point, with NY airports attracting investor attention.
 Globally, concession-based structures dominate, and private equity-backed deals are forecast to deliver the most significant improvements in efficiency and infrastructure.
 With institutional investors and pension funds actively seeking stable, long-term assets, 2026 is shaping up to be a pivotal year for airport share transactions and ownership restructuring.

-Making an investment decision in 2026?
-Steer’s integrated team of commercial, technical, financial, and ESG specialists helps clients make faster, clearer, and lower-risk decisions across transport, energy, and social infrastructure.
+If you’re planning an investment in 2026, our integrated team of commercial, technical, financial, and ESG specialists helps you move faster, reduce risk, and make decisions with greater certainty across transport, energy, and social infrastructure.

 Off